single-cell-data/SOMA/brainstorming.md

 > ℹ️ **Note** - this is an interface defined only to make the subsequent prose simpler.
 It is not an element in the data model, but rather a set of operations that will be supported on other objects.

 The SOMAMapping is an interface to a string-keyed map.
 It may be immutable or mutable depending on the context.
-In most implementations, it will be presented with a language-appropriate interface, eg, Python `Mapping` or `MutableMapping`.
+In most implementations, it will be presented with a language-appropriate interface, e.g., Python `Mapping` or `MutableMapping`.

 The following operations will exist to manipulate the mapping, providing a getter/setter interface plus the ability to iterate on the collection: